How Much Should A Good Website Cost in 2022?

 What is the difference?
 Do you need web development or web design?

-We have an entire info page dedicated to this you can check out.
+We have a thorough, helpful info page dedicated to web dev VS design you can check out.

 WEBSITE DESIGN IS...

 The look, the surface interaction, the layout, the colors, the graphics, the fonts, the copy - and how it all plays together in the experience of browsing a website.

 More tech and custom feature-centric including custom software needs and coding for specific website user functions & areas, or a design built completely from scratch via code.

 WHAT ARE THE QUALITIES OF A GOOD WEBSITE?

 "How I know if I need a new website?"

 Here we are in 2022 - How do you qualify a website as "good?"
 This can come down to care, knowledge, creative and presentation want, and engagement needs.
 Just like clothing, office decor, music, and even food - presenting current and on-trend gives the signal that you are active, fresh, vital, and in touch with modern business and its needs.

 Readily Communicate Who You Offer To